 - Textbook: The textbook is easily readable on computers and tablets.
 While the textbook can be viewed on a smartphone, it is tedious to read with a lot of scrolling and zooming required.

 - Videos: The videos work well on any computer, tablet, or smartphone.
 Some slides with a lot of text may be difficult to read on smaller smartphone screens.
 The closed captions may also be difficult to read on a small screen.

 - Practice Questions: The practice questions can be used on a computer, tablet, or smartphone.
 The smartphone is not ideal because longer questions require scrolling or zooming, but most questions will be easy to read.
-Our CMA and CIA materials include a mobile app with the MCQs that can be used offline.

 - Flash Cards: Our electronic flash cards are in PowerPoint format and can be viewed with any program or app that can open PowerPoint files.
 Some cards with more text may be harder to read on smaller screens.

 A computer or tablet are both good choices to study for your exam.
 While all HOCK materials are usable on smartphones, we do not recommend using only a smartphone to study for an exam.
 However, the smartphone is a great way to supplement your studies when you are not able to use a larger device, especially by listening to the audio files.

 If you have any questions about the HOCK materials or how to use them on any type of device, we will be happy to help.